 Dr May Ko Ko Thet undertook a 12 months fellowship in glaucoma at the Royal Adelaide Hospital and Flinders Medical Centre in January 2014.
 Thank you to the Australian Government’s “Australian Award Fellowships” scheme for sponsoring this high impact sustainable initiative.

-After completion of their fellowships in Australia, all of these fellows returned to Myanmar as leaders in their field, where they now pass their newly acquired skills and knowledge on to their colleagues.
+After completion of their fellowships in Australia, all of these fellows returned to Myanmar as leaders in their field, where they now pass their newly acquired skills and knowledge on to their colleagues and are currently training their own fellows for the country.

 Sight For All are currently conducting Myanmar's first in-country fellowship at YEH.
 Fellows from both YEH and MEENTH are receiving training in neuro-ophthalmology at YEH by a team of Australian specialists over a 2-year period from July .